Emerc92/menuLoDeHector/README.md

 # menu Lo De Hector (restaurant menu "to Hector")
-QuarCode for restaurant menu using google drive as cloud
+QR Code for restaurant menu using google drive as cloud